ani-rudha/Pizza_Sales_Operations_Analysis_Dashboard_powerBI/README.md

 - Dashboard UX optimization
 - Debugging and data‑type correction skills

+---

 It reflects the ability to move beyond basic revenue reporting and deliver integrated financial and operational intelligence.

-—

-*For any questions or collaboration opportunities, feel free to reach out!*
+> Note *For any questions or collaboration opportunities, feel free to reach out!*